thomas-kiss/CasinoCraps/README.md

-# RollDice
+# CasinoCraps
-Simulates a game of craps
+Simulates a simplified game of craps